 Program provides funding to young investigators of outstanding promise

 Earlier this month, The Pew Charitable Trust announced the 2016 cohort of Pew scholars – exceptional early-career scientists in the biomedical sciences.
-Among the 22 scholars named was VHFC researcher Dr. Kristian Andersen, Assistant Professor in the Department of Immunology and Microbial Science at The Scripps Research Institute, and Director of Infectious Disease Genomics at Scripps Translational Science Institute.
+Among the 22 scholars named was VHFC researcher Dr. Kristian Andersen, Assistant Professor in the Department of Immunology and Microbiology at Scripps Research, and Director of Infectious Disease Genomics at Scripps Translational Science Institute.

 Dr. Andersen’s research focuses on understanding the origins and evolution of the Ebola virus in an effort to provide insights into preventing and combating future outbreaks.